zuixjs/news-blog/README.md

 options.

 For example, to add a new post page in the `travels` section  :
-- `zx add -s travels -n my-cruise-to-maldive -l basic`
+- `zx add -s travels -n my-cruise-to-maldive -l article`

 This will create a new post page named `my-cruise-to-maldive.md` inside the `pages/news-blog/travels/` folder.

-So, the `-s` option is used to specify the section under which the post page will be grouped, the `-n` options is used to specify the name of the page, and the `-l` option to specify the layout template to be used.
+So, the `-s` option is used to specify the section under which the post page will be grouped, the `-n` options is used to specify the name of the page, and the `-l` option to specify the layout template to be used (from the `./templates/pages/` folder).
 Custom page layouts can be added in the `_inc/layouts` folder.

 ### Building for production